 In early February 2017, the Turnagain Pass avalanche advisory showed moderate avalanche danger because of a deep slab avalanche problem (above).
 This danger rating is known as Scary Moderate.
 Uncertainty was high, so avoiding avalanche terrain in this zone was the solution.
 Yes, people got away with skiing big lines during this deep slab cycle, but it’s Russian roulette.
 You can accept the risk or you can chose to not poke the sleeping gorilla.

 Above is the advisory a few days later.
 The advisory text describes the high danger was from a storm slab problem.
 Two glaring red flags were present: recent heavy precipitation and high wind.
 Because avalanche danger was high, and evidence was plentiful, uncertainty was low.
-We avoided the gorilla that was wide awake and beating its chest.
+You could avoid the gorilla that was wide awake and beating its chest.

 Wendy Wagner, Southcentral Alaska’s avalanche authority, summarizes reliability of information about the nine avalanche problems in her paper Avalanche Problem Toolbox.
 In her graph of Reliability of Tests and Observations (above), unreliable translates to uncertainty.
 Tests and observations on deep slab, wet slab and glide avalanche problems are unreliable, so uncertainty is high and those problems should be avoided.